luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 #### Final Conclusion

 Resisting social pressure isn’t arrogance.
 It’s clarity.
 It’s courage.
 It’s self-respect.
 The world will always impose scripts, timelines, and expectations, but the most fulfilling life is the one you carve intentionally.

-**Embrace your madness.
+Embrace your madness.
 Trust your compass.
-Walk your weird path.**
+Walk your weird ME path.

 #### Words of Gold From My Mother